o3de/o3de/Gems/AtomLyIntegration/TechnicalArt/DccScriptingInterface/Tools/Dev/Windows/readme.md

 The DccScriptingInterface\config.py, procedurally provides a synthetic env context.
 This env is a data-driven approach to configuring layered and managed env settings.

 This env provides the hooks for DDC apps and/or standalone tools, to configure acess to O3DE code (for boostrapping), safely retreive known paths, set/get developer flags, etc.

-DccScriptingInterface\Tools\Dev\Windows\
+< O3DE >/DccScriptingInterface/Tools/Dev/Windows/*

 This is a .bat file based version of the default env context for development on windows.
-This is what we use to boot the default env context such that it is available, when launching a development tool such as a IDE.
+( there is a synthetic/dynamic/procedural env config and settings: < DCCsi >/config.py )

-This allows a developer to troubleshoot/debug code, like config.py
+This is what we currently use to boot the default env context such that it is available, when launching a development tool such as a IDE or a DCC tool.
+The .bat env was stood up first, the value in doing so is to work out the dependancies and kinks and provide a viable development environment in which to create solutions like the dynamic config.py, if that syntehetic environment is broken we always have this fallback, this allows a developer to troubleshoot/debug code, like making changes to < DCCsi >/config.py

 Other tools, can use config.py to stand up the env context.